carmelgafa/carmelgafa.com/content/post/azureml_pipeline_modeloptimization.md

 run.wait_for_completion(show_output=True)
 ```

+After the experiment has completed, we assert that the experiment has completed successfully.

 ``` python
 # Checking if the run is completed.
 assert run.get_status() == "Completed"
 # Printing the status of the run.
 print('status', run.get_status())
 ```

+We can then get the best model from the experiment.
+In this case, we are printitng the rmse of the best run and the values of the hyperparameters for that run.
+We the register the best model to the workspace with the name **final_model**.

 ``` python
 best_run = run.get_best_run_by_primary_metric()